 Cross-Platform

 A native desktop app on Windows, macOS, and Linux.
 No Microsoft dependency.
-A server stack built entirely on open-source software that you can run yourself.
+A server stack built entirely on open-source software.

 Windows, macOS, and Linux

 The CBSMembers desktop application runs natively on all three major platforms.
-It is built with Avalonia UI — a cross-platform framework that renders using the platform's native graphics stack, not a web view.
+It is built with Avalonia UI — an open-source, cross-platform framework that renders using the platform's own graphics system, not a web view.
 The app looks and behaves like a native application on each platform.

 Windows 10 or later, 64-bit.
 Installs via a standard Windows installer with Start Menu integration.